First Phase schizophrenia clinical trial completes initial studies successfully

-A potential new treatment for schizophrenia developed by Cardiff University’s Medicines Discovery Institute is entering the first phase of a clinical trial.
+A potential new treatment for schizophrenia developed by Cardiff University’s Medicines Discovery Institute has successfully completed the first phase (single ascending dose) of a Phase 1 clinical trial.

-The drug - MDI-26478 – is designed to target specific receptors that play a key role in brain health.
+The drug - MDI-26478 – is a positive allosteric modulator of the AMPA receptor, believed to play a key role in brain health.

 Cognitive decline is a core element of schizophrenia and current treatments fail to treat this effectively.
 The Cardiff team expects MDI-26478 to enhance cognitive performance, focused initially on schizophrenia.